 What Are the Drawbacks of 3D Printing in Educational Settings?

-The only potential drawback in 3D printing involves the cost for school districts on a tight budget since the machines cost roughly $500.
+The only potential drawback in 3D printing involves the cost for school districts on a tight budget.
 Furthermore, the costs of materials might also pose a challenge to schools over time.

 Enjoying 3D Technology on a Lean School Budget

 Educators and administrators might explore fundraising or crowdsourcing, grants and giveaways from manufacturers to make this technology a reality for your students.
 Even school systems with higher budgets need to buy new technology judiciously, often choosing traditional printers and computers over something with less tested in the immediate environment.

 Once you have at least one machine for your students, you can set up schedules for different classes to use the technology to make sure everyone has equal access; even limited exposure introduces your students to the amazing possibilities involved with 3D printing.

 Where Can You Start Your Exploration of 3D Printing?

 As a savvy educator or administrator, we know you will immediately start reading up on the topic.
 Once you read a book, such as The Invent to Learn Guide to 3D Printing in the Classroom: Recipes for Success, you will discover productive ways to state your case for 3D printing to your school board, starting by citing 3D printing’s uses in home construction, medicine and aerospace engineering, among so many fields and industries.

 At School Specialty, our goal is to help you engage your students, and we believe the possibilities involved with 3D printing are an exciting way to incite young minds to greater involvement and imagination.